Bainbridge High School (Washington)

 Bainbridge High School (BHS) is the sole comprehensive high school within the Bainbridge Island School District, serving students in grades 9–12 on Bainbridge Island, Washington.
-The principal is Kristina Rodgers, with associate principals Joe Power and Amalia Gonzalez-Khan.
+The principal is Dan Novick, with associate principals Joe Power and Amalia Gonzalez-Khan.

 Courses

 Many elective courses offer opportunities outside of the normal high school course range.
 The school offers Advanced Placement courses.

 Athletics

 Bainbridge High School athletes are known as the Spartans.

 The Bainbridge High School girls lacrosse team from 1991 to 2009 was in sixteen championship games, winning eleven, including seven consecutive wins from 1994 to 2000 and its most recent win in 2007.